 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s terms: repression and suppression
+This week’s terms are repression and suppression.

 This is a follow-up to a recent post on defense mechanisms, which are based on the work of Sigmund Freud.
 Suppression and repression are both examples of defense mechanisms, and they serve the purpose of removing unwanted information from conscious awareness.
-Suppression is done consciously, while repression happens automatically and unconsciously.
+Suppression is done consciously, while repression is automatic and unconscious.

 Freud proposed repression as a mechanism to describe why his patients had such difficulty recalling past memories.
 He later described repression as “the corner-stone on which the whole structure of psychoanalysis rests” (as quoted in Wikipedia).